 The word “cold” gets one thing completely wrong.

 A feeling you set aside doesn’t dissolve.
-Pushing it down cuts the outward show but not the inner experience — the emotion is still in there, still yours, still owed.
+Pushing it down cuts the outward show, not the inner experience — the emotion is still in there, still yours, still owed.
 It didn’t get canceled when you went calm.
 It was told to wait.

 And it does wait, with a patience it learned early.
 Back when you were small, there was no safe moment to fall apart in the middle of things, so the feelings figured out the next best thing: take the first safe moment after.

-They wait for the danger to pass, the room to clear, the night to go silent — for the signal that says it’s finally okay.
-Which is exactly why it hits you on the nothing days, days when objectively everything’s fine.
+They wait for the danger to pass, the room to clear, the night to go quiet — for the signal that says it’s finally okay.
+Which is exactly why it hits you on the nothing days, the ones where objectively everything’s fine.
 “Everything’s fine” is the green light.
 The fine is what they were waiting for.

 That’s why you sit in your car three days after the thing is over and get blindsided by a wave that seems to come from nowhere.
 It isn’t from nowhere.
 It’s the feeling you had during, finally arriving at the first moment you were safe enough to have it.